-Mobile health may seem like old news, but smartphone use for health and fitness is still growing fast in 2019.
+Mobile health may seem like old news, but smartphone use for health and fitness is still growing fast in 2021.
 There are more mobile device users and mHealth apps than ever before.
 Most smartphones owners have downloaded an mHealth app and nearly every physician brings a smartphone to work.
-In this world of healthcare on-the-go, here are 11 mHealth statistics that will surprise you.
+In this world of healthcare on-the-go, here are 11 mobile health statistics that will surprise you.

-1. 81 percent of American adults have a smartphone, according to Pew Research.
-Smartphone ownership has increased rapidly since 2011 (then 35 percent) and is even higher for young people.
-95 percent of teens have access to a smartphone and 45 percent say they’re online “almost constantly.”
+1. 85% of American adults have a smartphone, according to Pew Research.
+Smartphone ownership has increased rapidly since 2011 (then 35%) and is even higher for young people.
+95% of teens have access to a smartphone and roughly half say they’re online “almost constantly.”

-2. There are now 318,000 mHealth apps available in major app stores.
-That number has nearly doubled since 2015 driven by increased smartphone adoption and ongoing heavy investment in the digital health market.
+2. There are over 350,000 mHealth apps available in major app stores, a number that includes medical as well as health and fitness apps.
+Available apps have roughly doubled since 2015 driven by increased smartphone adoption and ongoing heavy investment in the digital health market.

 Smartphones enable healthcare

 4. Most smartphone users have used their device to gather health-related information.
-A 2015 Pew Research Center study cited that number at 62 percent, making mHealth a more common smartphone activity than online banking (57 percent), job searches (42 percent) or accessing school work or educational content (30 percent).
+A Pew Research Center study cited that number at 62%, making mHealth a more common smartphone activity than online banking (57%), job searches (42%) or accessing school work or educational content (30%).

 6. Two-thirds of the largest US hospitals offer mobile health apps.
 While at first glance this sounds impressive, Accenture finds that providers pursuing mobile patient engagement are failing because apps offer poor user experience and functionality.
 Proprietary patient-centered apps have the potential to better align functionality with patient needs.